tkephart96/ca_wildfires/README.md

 ### Initial Thoughts

-My initial hypothesis is that I will be able to use air quality and weather data (such as temperaure and winds) from the Environmental Protection Agency (EPA), tree data (such as species and diameter) from the US Forest Service (USFS), and wildfire data (such as time of day and location) from the US Department of Agriculture (USDA) to create a model that can roughly predict the size of wildfires in California.
+My initial hypothesis is that I will be able to use air quality and weather data (such as temperature and winds) from the Environmental Protection Agency (EPA), tree data (such as species and diameter) from the US Forest Service (USFS), and wildfire data (such as time of day and location) from the US Department of Agriculture (USDA) to create a model that can roughly predict the size of wildfires in California.

 ## The Plan